Dennis Eckersley: Chicago Cubs (1984–1986)

 On May 25, 1984, the Red Sox traded Eckersley with Mike Brumley to the Chicago Cubs for Bill Buckner, one of several mid-season deals that helped the Cubs to their first postseason appearance since 1945.
-He won 10 games and lost 8, with a 3.03 ERA.
+Eckersley won 10 games and lost 8, with a 3.03 ERA.

-Eckersley remained with the Cubs in 1985, when he posted an 11–7 won-lost record with two shutouts (the last two of his career).
-Eckersley's performance deteriorated in 1986, when he posted a 6–11 record with a 4.57 ERA.
+Eckersley remained with the Cubs in 1985, when he posted an 11–7 record with the final two shutouts of his career.
+His performance deteriorated in 1986, when he posted a 6–11 record with a 4.57 ERA.
 After the season, he checked himself into a rehabilitation clinic to treat alcoholism.
-Eckersley noted in Pluto's book that he realized the problem he had after family members videotaped him while drunk and played the tape back for him the next day.
+Eckersley later said that he realized the problem he had after family members videotaped him while drunk and played the tape back for him the next day.
 During his Hall of Fame speech he recalled that time in his life, saying "I was spiraling out of control personally.
 I knew I had come to a crossroads in my life.
 With the grace of God, I got sober and I saved my life."